TGV Lyria: Corporate status

 Initially, the corporation was a groupement d'intérêt économique (GIE: "group of (shared) economic interest") between SNCF and Swiss Federal Railways whose goal was the creation of a TGV service between Gare de Lyon (Paris) and Lausanne/Bern.
 Today, the corporation is officially a limited company according to French law (Société par actions simplifiée / SAS).
-SNCF owns 74% of the capital, with Swiss Federal Railways holding the remaining 26%.
+SNCF Voyages Développement owns 74% of the capital, with Swiss Federal Railways holding the remaining 26%.

 History

 Starting in mid-1961, the route between Paris and Lausanne was operated by the Trans Europ Express Cisalpin trains, which continued on to Milan.
 On 22 January 1984 this service was replaced by a new TGV service with tri-current locomotives, though service was cut back to Lausanne.
 In the spirit of the previous European expresses, the trains were christened with names: Champs-Élysées, Lemano, Lutetia and Cisalpin.
 On 31 May 1987 the train service was rebranded as EuroCity.
 By this time, a service to Bern was in place as well.